About Us Deep Roots

 Not Just One Month.

-The City of Portsmouth Museums has made continuing this tradition part of its mission, with a commitment to educate everyone of the accomplishments that African Americans in Portsmouth have achieved, the hardships some endured, and the continuing contributions still made for our city, state, and great nation.
+The City of Portsmouth Museums continues this tradition with a commitment to educating all audiences about the accomplishments African Americans in Portsmouth have achieved, the hardships many have endured, and the ongoing contributions still being made to our city, state and nation.

 Black History Now